ncusi/PatchScope/README.md

 ### Running web app (dashboard)

-This package also includes web dashboard, created using the [Panel][] framework.
+This package also includes a web dashboard, created using the [Panel][] framework.
 You would need to install additional dependencies, denoted `[web]`, as described above.